chumulonimbus/tekn-cloud-computing/minggu-11/containerndorchestra.md

 ![40](image/img40.png)

 ### Step 6: Swap Python API Service with Ruby
-1. Checkout the step6 branch and list files in it.
+1. Checkout the step6 branch and list files in it. <br>
 ![41](image/img41.png)
-2. With these in place, let’s boot our service stack:
+2. With these in place, let’s boot our service stack: <br>
 ![42](image/img42.png)
 3. We should now be able to access the API (using the updated port number):
 ![43](image/img43.png)